rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 - Certifications can be a well structured way to learn the concepts for new upcoming work.
   - Eg : For an Azure data analytics project, studying for the Azure Data Engineer cert can give you a good intro into the Azure tools for processing data.
-- If you are already experienced in a workstream, then it will be easier to get a certification in it.
+- If you are already experienced in a workstream, then it will be easier to get a related certification.

 ### Knowledge is power

 - The journey is often better than the destination.
-Merely the task of studying for a certification gives you to tiny nuggets of knowledge which you wouldnt have gained otherwise.
+Studying for a certification gives you tiny nuggets of knowledge which you wouldnt have gained otherwise.
-- Knowing the theory helps in having a variety of insightful conversations.
+- Knowing the theory helps in having a variety of insightful conversations with others.
 - Some certifications like those for Kubernetes are very practical in nature and require you to solve problems using k8s cli commands.
 Studying for it automatically gives you handson experience.
 - Merely the act of pursuing certifications can help you to form a routine focused around the act of gaining knowledge.